iifl-logo

 RELATED PARTY TRANSACTIONS

-The Company has entered into various Related Parties Transactions in ordinary course of business at arm s length as defined under Section 188 of the Companies Act, 2013 with related parties as defined under Section 2 (76) of the said Act.
-Further all the necessary details of transaction entered with the related parties are attached herewith in Form No. AOC- 2 for your kind perusal and information.
+The Company has NOT entered into Related Parties Transaction under Section 188 of the Companies Act, 2013 with related parties as defined under Section 2 (76) of the said Act.
+Further all the necessary details are attached herewith in Form No. AOC- 2 for your kind perusal and information.

 CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE OUTGO